wp-plugins/custom-content-shortcode/readme.txt

 The **[loop]** shortcode performs query loops.
 It can display, for example, available products in a category, or excerpts from the 5 most recent posts.

+*There's a new help page under Settings -> Custom Content.
+I'll be working on making it more comprehensive.*

 *Please visit the documentation page for a full description: [Custom Content Shortcode](http://eliotakira.com/wordpress/custom-content-shortcode/)*

 = Included =
 <br />